Kuadrant/kuadrant-operator/doc/install/install-openshift.md

 ## Installing the dependencies

 Kuadrant integrates with Istio as a Gateway API provider.
-Before trying Kuadrant, we need to setup an Istio based Gateway API provider.
+Before you can try Kuadrant, we need to setup an Istio based Gateway API provider.
 For this we will use the `Sail` operator.

 - Install v1 of Gateway API